Localized stem structures in quasi-resonant solutions of the Kadomtsev-Petviashvili equation: Introduction

 \section{Introduction}

-Solitary waves and their interactions are prevalent phenomena both on the ocean surface and at various depths.
-Specifically, oblique interactions between line solitons and similar wave modes have been documented in oceanic and laboratory environments.
+Solitary waves, together with their interaction behaviors, are widespread natural phenomena distributed across oceanic environments, encompassing both the sea surface and multiple subsurface depth layers.
+Specifically, oblique interactions between line solitons--referring to intersecting collisions with distinct propagation angles, as opposed to parallel collisions--have been documented in oceanic and laboratory environments.
 The investigation of nonlinear waves, crucial to both physics and engineering, has seen significant advancements in both theoretical and experimental domains.
-Nonlinear partial differential equations (NPDEs) that describe the complex evolution of these waves have been extensively studied using various techniques, including the inverse scattering transform \cite{prl1967}, Darboux transformation \cite{dt01,dt02,dt03,dt04}, and Hirota bilinear method \cite{book2004,nn2022,rao01,rao02}.
+Nonlinear partial differential equations (NPDEs) that describe the complex evolution of these waves have been extensively studied using various techniques, including the inverse scattering transform \cite{prl1967}, Darboux transformation \cite{dt01,dt02,dt03,dt04}, and Hirota bilinear method \cite{book2004,jpcs2014,nn2022,rao01,rao02}.
 These methodologies have led to the discovery of a variety of nonlinear wave solutions, such as breathers, lumps, and rogue waves.

-The Kadomtsev-Petviashvili (KP) equations are well-established models for representing surface and internal solitary waves, and are formulated as follows \cite{kp1970}:

-After its introduction in 1970, the Kadomtsev-Petviashvili (KP) equation was also derived by Ablowitz and Segur as a model for surface and interior water waves \cite{kp1979}, and later by Pelinovsky, Stepanyants, and Kivshar in the context of nonlinear optics \cite{kp1995}.
-The KP equation serves as a fundamental framework for studying the evolution of small amplitude long ion sound waves propagating in plasma under long lateral disturbances \cite{kp2022}.
-When \(\delta = -3\), it is referred to as the KPI equation, and when \(\delta = 3\), it is termed the KPII equation.
-The N-soliton solutions of \eqref{kpeq} have been given by the following form \cite{hirota1976,kp1976}: